 Credit By Examination: Credit is granted for satisfactory performance on the College Proficiency Examinations offered through the New York State Education Department, the College Level Examination Program, and Advanced Placement Examinations.
 Students who wish to apply for such credit should consult the Office of the Registrar for further information.
-Nyack College's CLEP code number is 7660 (Nyack-Rockland Campus) or 7410 (Manhattan Campus).
+Nyack College's CLEP code number is 7410.